-The popular grilled Mexican street food can easily be added to a pizza if you want to spice up your topping game with something you most likely won’t be able to find on the menu at your local pizza shop.
+The popular grilled Mexican street food can easily be added to a pizza if you want to spice up your topping game.
 Chili powder, cilantro, and spicy mayo mixing together on your slice?
-Now that’s a force to be reckoned with.
+Now that's a force to be reckoned with.

-Yep, we’re breaking into the breakfast theme now, as we’re topping your pizza with eggs however you like them: fried, sunny-side up, all versions are welcome.
-Think about it: how good would the gooey egg yolk taste on top of the cheese?
-In fact, people put fried eggs on their burgers for the creamy texture that reminds them of cheese.
-You can add in veggies too—like mushrooms or peppers—to bring a full omelet/veggie pizza combination to your breakfast or dinner table.
-It’s truly the best of both worlds.
+Yep, we're breaking into the breakfast theme now, as we're topping your pizza with eggs however you like them: fried, sunny-side up, all versions are welcome.
+Think about it—how good would the gooey egg yolk taste on top of the cheese?
+People put fried eggs on their burgers for the creamy texture that reminds them of cheese, so there's no reason not to add eggs to pizza, too.
+You can also add in veggies like mushrooms or peppers to bring a full omelet/veggie pizza combination to your breakfast or dinner table.
+It's the best of both worlds.

-Inspiration: Pig Ate My Pie in Robbinsdale, Minnesota
+Inspiration: Pig Ate My Pizza in Robbinsdale, Minnesota

-Fermented foods are trending in everything from fizzy drinks like kombucha to fresh dairy finds like kefir, so it was only a matter of time before someone thought to add it on pizza.
-Pig Ate My Pie actually features fermentation two ways on their Seoul-Ful pork pizza: kimchi (Korean-seasoned veggies) and miso (soybean paste).
-This is one umami-based pizza topping you can easily try out for yourself at home with a quick stop at the grocery store for those two ingredients.
+Fermented foods are trending in everything from fizzy drinks like kombucha to fresh dairy finds like kefir, so it was only a matter of time before someone thought to add it to pizza.
+Pig Ate My Pizza features fermentation in two ways on their Seoul-Ful pork pizza: kimchi (Korean-seasoned veggies) and miso (soybean paste).
+This is one umami-based pizza topping you can easily try out at home with a quick stop at the grocery store for those two ingredients.